Keeping people safe from the spread of coronavirus means making changes to how we work.

 - There will be one more collection of commercial waste for businesses that have to close as a result of the response to Covid-19.
 It will then stop for customers who don’t need it.
 There will still be a service for businesses that are open and have a contract with us eg supermarkets.

-During the coronavirus (COVID 19) pandemic, the council will introduce a simplified, two-weekly bin collection from Monday 6th April where recycling and general waste will be collected at the same time.
+During the coronavirus (COVID 19) pandemic, the council will empty bins every two weeks and recycling and general waste will be collected at the same time.

 This gives each household more collections.